Dossanf/Udacity_Project_Git/README.md

 Bikesharing

 ### Description
-zum analysieren von leihen der Fahrräder für die städte chicago, washington und new york
+to analyze bike rentals for the cities of chicago, washington and new york

 ### Files used
 chicago.csv = containing all bikeshare information for the city of Chicago provided by Udacity.